loxilb-io/loxilbdocs/docs/k3k-virtual-cluster.md

 Events:    <none>
 ```

-### Setting up kube-loxilb in each vCLuster
+### Setting up kube-loxilb in each virtual cluster

 We will run a kube-loxilb instance for each virtual cluster.
-Run kube-loxilb in the the vcluster using the following yaml (use the kubeconfig for the vcluster in kubectl) :
+Run kube-loxilb in the the virtual cluster using the following yaml (use the kubeconfig for the virtual cluster in kubectl) :
 ```
 $ wget https://raw.githubusercontent.com/loxilb-io/kube-loxilb/refs/heads/main/manifest/virtual-cluster/kube-loxilb.yaml
 ```